Mica-labs/MICA/README.md

 ## Staying Ahead

-Star Mica on GitHub and be instantly notified of new releases.
+Star MICA on GitHub and get notified of new releases.

 ![star-us](static/star.gif)